 The share repurchase programs boost the earnings per share Earnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is. of the company and boost stock prices as well.
 Apart from boosting earnings per share, the buyback program reduces the value of the assets on the balance sheet.
 As a result, the shareholders’ funds, the return on assets, return on equityReturn On EquityReturn on Equity (ROE) represents financial performance of a company.
 It is calculated as the net income divided by the shareholders equity.
 ROE signifies the efficiency in which the company is using assets to make profit. increase because the balance sheet has to remain balanced.
 Mostly, the repurchase programs target the short-sighted investors.

 Home Depot Accelerated Share Repurchase Case Study

-Since the inception of the Company’s initial share repurchase program in fiscal 2002 through the end of fiscal 2015, the Company has repurchased shares of its common stock having a value of approximately $60.1 billion.
+Since the company’s initial share repurchase program in fiscal 2002 through the end of fiscal 2015, the company has repurchased shares of its common stock, having a value of approximately $60.1 billion.